 3.2 Make decisions about whether to proceed with a bid or tender

 The Decision Matrix Analysis encourages review of available tools and resources, available expertise before deciding whether to bid or tender and crucially, whether the cost is worth the potential fee or funding.
-RAID Analysis helps the identification of risks, assumptions made, issues and dependencies and there is the key question – does this bid or tender meet the aims and objectives of my organization?
-Does this bid or tender contribute to the progress of my organization?
+RAID Analysis helps the identification of risks, assumptions made, issues and dependencies and there is the key question – does this bid or tender meet the aims and objectives of my organisation?
+Does this bid or tender contribute to the progress of my organisation?

 The Proposal Evaluation Matrix simply considers chance of winning versus attractiveness or meeting agreed objectives.
 Put simply, if a project is not attractive to you, you do not have the capability or capacity to carry it out, your chance of winning are low and it does not meet your objectives – why would you?
 Well, you wouldn’t!!!